huonw/huonw.github.io/_posts/2015-03-17-rust-infrastructure-can-be-your-infrastructure.md

 the moment, [Buildbot](http://buildbot.net/) and [Travis CI](https://travis-ci.org/).

+Barosl tells me that he is planning Homu-as-a-service, so it is likely to get even simpler in future.

 Even if you don't need the test handling, Homu is still useful: the queue pages are nice pull request summary panels, especially since they can be combined to display pull requests across multiple repos,